Blog, Hairloss

 Healthy Fats

 There are two types of Fats—saturated and unsaturated.
 Saturated fats can increase bad cholesterol in your body and are often found in processed foods.
-Unsaturated fats are healthier one step ahead compared to saturated fats.
+Unsaturated fats are healthier, one step ahead compared to saturated fats.
 They hydrate hair and promote hair growth too.
 Some sources include:

 • fatty fish, such as salmon